jealberton/databricks-projects/README.md

 # databricks-projects
-Some projects and analyzes made in Databricks environment
+Some projects and analysis made in Databricks environment